-As of December 31, 2011 and 2010, we had separate accounts assets related to variable annuity and variable life contracts with account values totaling \$6.98 billion and \$8.68 billion, respectively.
+As of December 31, 2012 and 2011, we had separate accounts assets related to variable annuity and variable life contracts with account values totaling \$6.61 billion and \$6.98 billion, respectively.
 Equity risk exists for contract charges based on separate account balances and guarantees for death and/or income benefits provided by our variable products.
 In 2006, we disposed of substantially all of the variable annuity business through reinsurance agreements with The Prudential Insurance Company of America, a subsidiary of Prudential Financial Inc. and therefore mitigated this aspect of our risk.
 Equity risk for our variable life business relates to contract charges and policyholder benefits.
-Total variable life contract charges for 2011 and 2010 were \$76 million and \$80 million, respectively.
-Separate account liabilities related to variable life contracts were \$716 million and \$775 million in December 31, 2011 and 2010, respectively.
+Total variable life contract charges for 2012 and 2011 were \$71 million and \$76 million, respectively.
+Separate account liabilities related to variable life contracts were \$767 million and \$716 million in December 31, 2012 and 2011, respectively.

-As of December 31, 2011 and 2010 we had \$3.86 billion and \$4.70 billion, respectively, in equity-indexed annuity liabilities that provide customers with interest crediting rates based on the performance of the S&P 500.
-We hedge the majority of the risk associated with these liabilities using equity-indexed options and futures, interest rate swaps, and eurodollar futures, maintaining risk within specified value-at-risk limits.
+As of December 31, 2012 and 2011 we had \$3.63 billion and \$3.87 billion, respectively, in equity-indexed annuity liabilities that provide customers with interest crediting rates based on the performance of the S&P 500.
+We hedge the majority of the risk associated with these liabilities using equity-indexed options and futures and eurodollar futures, maintaining risk within specified value-at-risk limits.

 Foreign currency exchange rate risk is the risk that we will incur economic losses due to adverse changes in foreign currency exchange rates.
 This risk primarily arises from our foreign equity investments, including real estate funds and private equity funds, and our Canadian and Northern Ireland operations.
-We also have certain fixed income securities that are denominated in foreign currencies; however, derivatives are used to hedge the foreign currency risk of approximately 38% of the fixed income securities.
+We also have investments in certain fixed income securities and emerging market fixed income funds that are denominated in foreign currencies; however, derivatives are used to hedge approximately 28% of this foreign currency risk.

-As of December 31, 2011, we had \$1.24 billion in foreign currency denominated equity investments, \$786 million net investment in our foreign subsidiaries, and \$363 million in unhedged non-dollar pay fixed income securities.
-These amounts were \$1.70 billion, \$773 million, and \$91 million, respectively, as of December 31, 2010.
-90.0% of the foreign currency exposure is in the Property-Liability business.
+As of December 31, 2012, we had \$1.11 billion in foreign currency denominated equity investments, \$858 million net investment in our foreign subsidiaries, and \$548 million in unhedged non-dollar pay fixed income securities.
+These amounts were \$1.24 billion, \$786 million, and \$363 million, respectively, as of December 31, 2011.
+78.9% of the foreign currency exposure is in the Property-Liability business.

-Based upon the information and assumptions used as of December 31, 2011, we estimate that a 10% immediate unfavorable change in each of the foreign currency exchange rates to which we are exposed would decrease the value of our foreign currency denominated instruments by \$225 million, compared with an estimated \$257 million decrease as of December 31, 2010.
+Based upon the information and assumptions used as of December 31, 2012, we estimate that a 10% immediate unfavorable change in each of the foreign currency exchange rates to which we are exposed would decrease the value of our foreign currency denominated instruments by \$264 million, compared with an estimated \$225 million decrease as of December 31, 2011.
 The selection of a 10% immediate decrease in all currency exchange rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
-Our currency exposure is diversified across 33 currencies as of December 31, 2011, compared to 32 currencies as of December 31, 2010.
-Our largest individual foreign currency exposures as of December 31, 2011 were to the Canadian dollar (39.6%) and the Japanese Yen (10.4%).
-The largest individual foreign currency exposures as of December 31,